AztlanEngineering/swatch-documentation/docs/guides.basic-usage.md

 ### A simple example

-Lets say we want to create a getter that can, for a given color,
+Lets say we want to create a getter that can (for a given color),
 + Apply a 1px border to an element
 + Apply the same color to the text of the element
 + Have a transparent background

-If we want to call this getter d, simply have to write the following code
+If we want to call this getter `d`, simply have to write the following code

 <Tabs
   className="unique-tabs"